akshatb19/upload_ap/installation.md

     Hi xyz!
 You've successfully authenticated, but GitHub does not provide shell access.

 ## Specifying Node Versions using 'n'
-Since you probably already have node, the easiest way to install n is through npm:
+Since we already have node, the easiest way to install n is through npm:

     $ sudo npm install -g n

-Simply execute sudo n <version> to download and install a version of node.
+Simply execute following code to download and install a <version> of node.
 If <version> has already been downloaded, n will install from its cache.

+We require **Node version-8.17.0**

     $ sudo n 8.17.0

-Execute n on its own to view your downloaded versions, and install the selected version.
+Execute n on its own to view the downloaded versions, and install the selected version.

     $ sudo n